-The sell-off began early in the trading session as market participants reacted to emerging reports regarding institutional shifts within the bank's ownership structure.
+The decline began early in the trading session as investors reacted to reports related to a possible change in the promoter group’s stake.
 As a prominent player in the Indian private banking landscape, particularly known for its roots in microfinance, any major price movement in Bandhan Bank is closely watched by both domestic and international institutional investors.
 Today’s crash represents one of the most significant single-day drops for the stock in recent months, marking a period of intense pressure for the banking entity.

 Why is Bandhan Bank Share Price Down Today?